Tayeb Shamsuzzaman

 Hasan Tayeb Shamsuzzaman (born 9 January 1970) is a Bangladeshi football referee who has been a full international referee for FIFA.

 Shamsuzzaman became a FIFA referee in 1999.
 He served as a referee at the 2002, 2010, and 2014 FIFA World Cup qualifiers, in addition to the AFC Champions League and West Asian Football Federation Championship.
 He also works as a sports teacher at Satkhira Day-Night College.

+During his 18-year career, he conducted around 100 international matches.
+From 1999 until his retirement in 2016, he served as a FIFA referee for about 17 years and was once among the top 25 Asian referees as well.
+He was a FIFA elite referee for ten consecutive years before retiring.

+He takes pride in being the first in South Asia to officiate the final match of the SAFF Championship (2013 Nepal).
+He remains Bangladesh's first and only International Referee Award recipient (AFC Referees Momento Award).

+For contributions to the country's sports, Tayeb Shamsuzzaman along with 84 other sportspersons and organisers received the National Sports Award in 2022.
+Later, he donated a good portion of the cash he received along with the National Award for the underprivileged and undernourished children in his home town.